MoezLabiadh/py_oracle/README.md

 # py_oracle

-Python recipes for Oracle database connextion and query.
+Python recipes for Oracle database connection and query.